 And that brings me to my last night in Manchester.
 As I said, I am sitting here looking at the pictures and wondering where the week went and why there are so few pictures to tell this story.
 I hope I have been able to convey just a little of the fun we had and have you all thinking that maybe a trip to Braids 2016 in Seattle is something you should be planning.

 Lucky Elizabeth and I got private braiding classes with Ingrid today.
 I am off to Cambridge tomorrow.
 I wonder if I will see Elizabeth again somewhere sometime.
-Ingrid always takes my backstrap weaving classes when I teach in Santa Cruz California so we are bound to meet again soon.
+Ingrid always weaves with me when I am in California so we are bound to meet again soon.
 That kind of thought always makes the goodbyes easier.